 Values.
 Lists the values for each field in the data source.
 For example, maximum and minimum values in a range.
 For flag fields, hold the mouse pointer over the value to display a tool tip that indicates the "true" and "false" values defined for the field.
 You can also click a value to edit it.

-Add/Edit additional fields.
-This section allows you to add expressions or model output from different data sources to extend your project data model, if desired, by clicking Add/Edit additional fields.
+Add/Edit additional fields and tables.
+This section allows you to add expressions, model output, or tables from different data sources to extend your project data model, if desired, by clicking Add/Edit additional fields and tables.